richtr/baseapp/README.md

 Point your browser to your BaseApp installation at `http://localhost:9000` (or the path you specified in your `app.conf` file) and away you go.

+_INFO: You can also run `./start.sh` to run the above steps automatically._

 ### BaseApp Run Modes ###

 BaseApp can be run in three different modes that are each useful for different stages of application development: